yclas/documentation/2013-08-06-how-to-currency-format.md

 [**Here's an array of the currency symbols!**](https://gist.github.com/Gibbs/3920259)

+You can have more than one currency by creating a [custom field](http://docs.yclas.com/how-to-create-custom-fields/) where sellers can enter the price in their local currency.

 If you want to share your suggestion feel free to leave a comment below or to use our [forum](http://forums.open-classifieds.com/)